cpaniaguam/dsa201f21/README.md

 ## Instructor

 Carlos Paniagua, [carlos.paniagua\@salve.edu](mailto:carlos.paniaguamejia@salve.edu).
 You can also reach me on Teams.
 Please use email for administrative issues (reporting missing class before it happens) and Microsoft Teams for all other *quick* consultations regarding the course.
-For more in-depth consultations see [Piazza](piazza.com/salve/fall2021/sta17306/home) and the following.
+For more in-depth consultations about course content see [Piazza](piazza.com/salve/fall2021/sta17306/home) and the following.

 ## Open hours